 Make sure the pan has time to get nice and hot before you add the frozen vegetables.
 This helps them to cook quickly and prevents them from getting soggy.

 - Use an Oil With a High Smoke Point

 Since stir fry should be cooked quickly and at a relatively high temperature, it's important to use an oil that can tolerate the heat.
-Avocado oil is the best AIP compliant choice for this.
-If you don’t have avocado oil, coconut oil and olive oil are good choices too.
+I chose coconut oil but you can also use things like lard, tallow, or avocado oil.

 Best Type of Pan for Stir Fry

 The ideal type of pan to use for a stir fry is a wok.
 If you don't have a wok, a cast-iron skillet or frying pan is the next best option.
 I don't have a wok or cast-iron skillet, so I just used a large frying pan.

 Woks and skillets function similarly to frying pans but woks and skillets cook things slightly faster.